isomerpages/moe-changkatpri/_our-experiences/Curriculum/English Language.md

 <p>
 <br>
 </p>
-<p>Our writing packages, which begin with the Middle Primary (P3 &amp; P4)
+<p>Our writing packages, which begin in the Middle Primary (P3 &amp; P4)
-through to the Upper Primary (P5 &amp; P6), teach pupils to write using an array of skills to connect with the readers.
-Strategies are taught in equipping our pupils with the skills to plan&nbsp;their story, work on plot development and strengthen the use of language skills when creating a masterpiece.
-At the Lower Primary (P1 &amp; P2), the pupils learn to put magic into their writing through a simpler structure.&nbsp; &nbsp;</p>
+through to the Upper Primary (P5 &amp; P6), teach students to write using an array of skills to connect with their readers.
+Strategies are taught to equip our students with the skills to plan their story, work on plot development and strengthen the use of language skills when creating a masterpiece.
+At the Lower Primary (P1 &amp; P2), the students learn to put magic into their writing through a simpler structure.</p>
 <p>There are many reading strategies when it comes to interacting with a
 text.
-In CKPS, pupils are taught to be more deliberate readers; one who is able to connect with the text, the world and self.
-They do so through effective reading comprehension skills like annotation.
-Pupils learn to stop to ask questions as they read texts so as to glean a better understanding of what the author is putting across.
-This in turn aids pupils in answering comprehension questions better.
-In tackling the Oral Communication component, pupils use the EEC strategy in order to Express, Elaborate and Conclude a given stimulus presented in Stimulus-based Conversation component.</p>
+In CKPS, students are taught to be more deliberate readers – one who is able to connect with the text, the world and self.
+They do so through effective reading comprehension skills such as annotation.
+Students learn to stop to ask questions as they read texts so as to glean a better understanding of what the author is putting across.
+In oral communication, students use the EEC (Express, Elaborate and Conclude) strategy to communicate their ideas wholly and clearly.</p>
+<p></p>
 <div class="isomer-image-wrapper">
 <img style="width:85%" height="auto" width="100%" src="/images/OurExperiences/Curriculum/Eng/eng3.jpg">
 </div>